shaloo/docs.arcana/docs/setup/config-auth/register-app.md

 After registering the app, [[index-configure-auth| configure the user onboarding settings]] first.
 Optionally, you can also [[configure-gasless|configure gasless settings]].
 After configurations, install the SDK and [[index-integrate|integrate the app]].

-!!! note "Enabling gasless transactions in third-party wallets"
+!!! an-note "Enabling gasless transactions in third-party wallets"

       The {{config.extra.arcana.sdk_name}} has a built-in gasless feature for the in-app {{config.extra.arcana.wallet_name}}.
 Developers must install and [[web-gasless-integrate|integrate with the {{config.extra.arcana.gasless_sdk_name}}]] to enable gasless transactions in third-party wallets.